 Guest post by Bill Bellows (originally written as a comment about the question of how Dr. Deming viewed Six Sigma Quality).

 While Dr. Deming was known for his appreciation of continuous improvement, he was also know for encouraging us to think of variation and improvement from a systems perspective.
 As such, I do not believe he would be a Black Belt.

-Note that Dr. Deming ended his last book, The New Economics, with this quotation (first stated by Don Wheeler);
+Note that Dr. Deming ended chapter 10 of his last book, The New Economics, with this quotation (first stated by Don Wheeler);

 “Conformance to requirements, Zero Defects, and Six Sigma [Quality], and all other specification-based nostrums, all miss the point.”

 As to what point, I suggest his focus was the degree to which a specification-based focus, which is integral to Six Sigma Quality, Zero Defect quality, and even most lean efforts, which each carry on the world-wide 200+ year-old tradition of “interchangeable parts.”
 That is, the belief that all parts that meet requirements are good and equally good.
 Such models ignore variation within meeting requirements and implement variation reduction efforts to achieve zero defects as the end goal.
 Yet, are all newly degreed medical doctors the same?

 As pointed out by John Betti, a Ford VP of Operations in the early 1980s, this assumption (all parts which meet requirements are good and equally good) has not been “rigorously and not so rigorously challenged.”
 Betti’s realization of the limits of “specification-based” thinking is based upon Ford’s 1983 discovery of the dramatic difference in warranty claims between an automatic transmission designed by Ford and built by both Ford and Mazda.